-It is natural to ask if a block-encoding for a product of operators can be easily produced, assuming access to block-encodings for the individual operators.
-As noted by Gilyén et. al \cite{gilyen2019quantum}, a block-encoding for a product of operators can be constructed by the product of the block-encodings of the individual operators.
+Block-encoding a product of operators can be easily achieved, given access to block-encodings for each operator.
+As noted by Gilyén et al. \cite{gilyen2019quantum}, a block-encoding for a product of operators can be constructed by the product of the block-encodings of the individual operators.

 Let $A$ represent a product of operators $B$ and $C$: